Data Provider Toolkit

 You can use our self-service tools to ‘map’ species occurrence data to a selection of standard Darwin Core fields.

 Some fields are mandatory - for example, we need to know the ‘what’, ‘when’ and ‘where’ of an observation to display it meaningfully.
-However we also offer submitters the opportunity to map data against a variety of optional Darwin Core fields.
+However we also offer submitters the opportunity to map data against a variety of optional fields derived from multiple international data standards (eg. Darwin Core).
 Mapping optional fields greatly enhances the value of your data for other users - for example, if you map the ‘habitat’ field to one of your variables your data can be combined and analysed with other datasets that also contain the same field.
 We highly encourage submitters to map optional fields, as it will help others understand and interpret the data.

 Submitting systematic survey data and vegetation association data